frictionlessdata/datapackage-pipelines/README.md

 - Data is not validated against its respective JSON Table Schema, unless explicitly requested by setting the `validate` flag to True in the step's info.
   This is done for two main reasons:

-  - Performace wise, validating the data in every step is very CPU instensive
+  - Performance wise, validating the data in every step is very CPU intensive
   - In some cases you modify the schema in one step and the data in another, so you would only like to validate the data once all the changes were made

   In any case, when using the `set_types` standard processor, it will validate and transform the input data with the new types..